 In art, cargocult frequently looks like: the inclusion of nonessential, purposeless, or even counterproductive vestigial elements, elements which have been imitated without being properly understood.
 Style is separated, amputated from the body of the imitated work and sewn onto a Frankenstein imitation.
 Choices made in constraint are treated as if autonomous, and rarely are the effects which the imitator desires transferred.
 Cargocult is not destined to fail —sometimes a lifted style or tic will fit snugly in new contexts.
 But when it does succeed it is through happenstance rather than strategy.

 It’s important to emphasize that imitation is frequently unconscious, resulting from socialization and tribal norms.
 Consider what makes one aesthetic choice seem entirely acceptable to one group, and entirely unacceptable to another; consider the ways artists attempt to proxy certain effects by adhering to group value hierarchies.
 Within art, film, and literary circles, experimental sensibility is often signaled (and understood) through non-narrative structure, self-reflexivity, nested patterns, and a direct treatment (acknowledging the physicality) of its medium.
 And yet these are qualities of an experimentalism long past, associated with modernist and postmodernist innovations of the 20th century.
 They are no longer experiments but the signifiers of experimentalism, announcements of status.

-In criticism, this is the confusion and proxying of surface for essence, trapping for harness.
-A certain aesthetic style or affect is perceived as correlating with a desirable trait — perhaps acoustic instrumentation with honest self expression in the early 20th century — and soon the two become hopelessly confused, audiences using the appearance or absence of a style as a proxy for its ideology, quality, and depth.
+In criticism, cargoculting is the confusion and proxying of surface for essence, of trapping for harness.
+A certain aesthetic style or affect is perceived as correlating with a desirable trait — perhaps acoustic instrumentation with honest self expression — and soon the two become hopelessly confused, audiences using the appearance or absence of a style as a proxy for its ideology, quality, and depth.
 Genuine innovation can go unnoticed, while regurgitation disguised with savvy signaling is showered in praise.
 The nostalgia which has swept over pop’s critical landscape in the 21st century is in part a product of cargocult.
-Likewise, that uncanny tendency for modern films, viewed in black and white, to transform into masterpieces.
+Likewise: that uncanny tendency for modern films, viewed in black and white, to transform into masterpieces.
 Rockism, Dylan at Newport, and midcult all strike me as examples of cargocult in criticism.